Unlocking [CLS] Features for Continual Post-Training: Introduction

-\item We then propose TOSCA, a neuro-inspired and theoretically grounded PTM-based CIL approach that strategically integrates our LuCA module with a simple design.
-It effectively balances prompt-level stability and adapter-level plasticity while maintaining a model-agnostic parameter count, unlike many prompt- and adapter-based methods that scale linearly with the number of layers.
+Our contributions are three-fold: \begin{enumerate}[label=\Roman*., leftmargin=*, align=left] \item We introduce a new PEFT module LuCA designed to learn task-specific residual transformations while refining features through additional calibration gating. \item We propose TOSCA, a neuro-inspired and theoretically grounded continual post-training approach that strategically integrates our LuCA module at the final semantic aggregation point in the network.
+This balances stability and plasticity while maintaining a model-agnostic parameter count, unlike many prompt- and adapter-based methods that scale linearly with the number of layers. \item We validate TOSCA's advantages with extensive experiments on six benchmarks.
+We find that TOSCA yields (i) 7–21\% higher accuracy than prompt-based methods and 4–12\% higher than adapter-based methods on out-of-distribution datasets, (ii) \textasciitilde{2.5}$\times$ faster overall runtime, and (iii) \textasciitilde{8}$\times$ fewer parameters than layer-wise adapters. \end{enumerate}